 In total he has worked in eight mainland European countries including Belgium for the European Commission, and offices of the UN in three countries.
 He has probably the broadest experience of any web writing trainer in Europe.

-At the start of his career Malcolm worked as a mainframe computer programmer for Barclays Bank and in the mid 80s Malcolm wrote two business computer books.
-They are out of print now, but can be found in the British Library.
+At the start of his career Malcolm worked as a mainframe computer programmer for Barclays Bank.
+Two computer books were authored by Malcolm Davison in the mid 80s, they are out of print now, but can be found in the British Library.

 Malcolm is a director of IndustryMailout a Canadian-based email distribution service.
 He has a large number of clients in Europe and the Middle East and distributes the MOD’s Defence Daily News.

 He is a member of the Chartered Institute of Marketing (CIM), and he is also a licentiate member of the British Institute of Professional Photographers (BIPP).Follow Malcolm 's board Creating great content on Pinterest.